 The formal dissertation proposal consists of a presentation in a colloquium that is open to the public.
 The presentation includes the opportunity for questions from your committee members and others in the audience.
-Immediately following the colloquium, your doctoral committee will meet to recommend approval or disapproval of the D1 on the Dissertation (D1) Proposal Approval Form.
-The committee will indicate one of the following decisions on the Dissertation Proposal Approval Form (D-1): (a) approve as presented; (b) approve, subject to revisions as specified by the committee; (c) approve, subject to revisions as specified and subject to further review and approval by the committee; and (d) approval denied.
-Approval or disapproval of the dissertation proposal is documented by committee members' signatures on the D-1 form and submitted to the Office of Graduate Education (gradstudies@wsu.edu).
+Immediately following the colloquium, your doctoral committee will meet to recommend approval or disapproval of the D1 as indicated on the Dissertation (D1) Proposal Approval Form:

+- a) approved as presented; - b) approved, subject to revisions as specified by the committee; - c) approved, subject to revisions as specified and subject to further review and approval by the committee; or, - d) approval denied.

+Approval or disapproval of the dissertation proposal is documented by committee members' signatures on the D-1 approval form and submitted to the Office of Graduate Education (gradstudies@wsu.edu).